johnx25bd/os-blogs/drafts/guide-to-spatial-data/2-THINKING-GEO.md

 _[Dutch Boats in a Gale](https://www.nationalgallery.org.uk/paintings/joseph-mallord-william-turner-dutch-boats-in-a-gale-the-bridgewater-sea-piece), by J.M.W.
 Turner, 1801, oil on canvas._

+[ ***something else here? ]

 The Earth is round, but it is not a perfect sphere.
-It is a bit squashed - a shape called an "ellipsoid" - and it's lumpy, with mountains and valleys and sea mounts and so on, with different areas having different densities - more accurately, a "geoid".
+It is a bit squashed - a shape called an "ellipsoid" - and it's lumpy, with mountains and valleys and sea mounts and so on, with different areas having different densities - more accurately, a "[geoid](https://en.wikipedia.org/wiki/Geoid)".
 The planet rotates on its vertical axis.

 ### Latitude

 Imagine a line running through the diameter of a sphere along its vertical axis, connected by a line encircling the horizontal circumference of the sphere (called a meridian).
 From the center of the sphere - the midpoint of this diameter line - we can specify any _latitude_ - any position north or south of the equator on the sphere's surface.
 Latitude is represented as an angle, from 0° - a horizontal line out from the sphere's center point to the equator - to 90°, a vertical line to the north or south pole.

-[ image here ]
+[ image - or embedded observable notebook? - here - click to get radial angle ]

 As it turns out, latitude is _relatively_ easy to calculate by measuring the position of the sun at noon or the North Star or the Southern Cross above the horizon and doing some trigonometry, adjusting for the time of year. [ more here on calculating latitude? - or link to a video like this one: https://www.youtube.com/watch?v=luwRQecuNpA ]

+[ image of getting latitude from north star ]

 ### Longitude

-Longitude, on the other hand, is quite a bit trickier.
-This is because there is no "East pole" or "West pole".
+Longitude, on the other hand, is quite a bit trickier to measure.
+This is largely because there is no "East pole" or "West pole".
 Instead, we have decided to use one of the meridians as the origin, reference meridian - the "Prime meridian", running through Greenwich, UK and the outskirts of Accra, Ghana, dividing the Eastern and Western hemispheres.

 Again, longitude is described in degrees of the angle between the radius running from the Prime meridian to the center of the Earth and the radius to the position we're measuring.
-As we move east from 0°, degrees increase up to 180°, and as we move west from 0°, degrees decrease to -180°, until they meet at the antimeridian - the other boundary between the Eastern and Western hemispheres in the Pacific Ocean.
+As we move east from 0°, degrees increase up to 180°, and as we move west from 0°, degrees decrease to -180°, until they meet at the antimeridian - the boundary between the Eastern and Western hemispheres in the Pacific Ocean.

 ![Latitude and longitude](./assets/longitude-latitude-encyclopaedia-britannica.jpg)
 _Latitude and longitude, from [Encyclopaedia Britannica](https://www.britannica.com/science/latitude#/media/1/331993/109269)._

-Finding longitude requires the navigator to calculate the time difference between their position and a known position - often the Prime Meridian.
+Finding longitude requires the navigator to calculate the time difference between their position and a known position.
 As the Earth rotates 360° every 24 hours, by working out this time difference it is easy to compute how far east or west of the reference point someone is: 360° / 24 hrs = 15° per hour.
 It takes 4 minutes for the Earth to rotate 1°.

-Reliably keeping time on a moving ship is a tricky thing, explaining the long, interesting history of the quest to build an accurate clock.
+Reliably keeping time on a moving ship is a tricky thing due to motion and changing environmental conditions, explaining the long, interesting history of the quest to build an accurate clock.
 For more on the history of longitude and John Harrison's efforts to design this clock, we recommend [Longitude](https://en.wikipedia.org/wiki/Longitude_(book)) by Dava Sobel.

 With longitude and latitude - the `x` and `y` coordinates - we can describe any point on the Earth's surface.